Bash-04/Noted/README.md

 # Noted
 A project to extend TheDashboard.
 <br>
-Made via a school project at "Fontys HBO-ICT - Media and Design".
+A school project at "Fontys HBO-ICT - Media and Design".